wdi-sg/gitbook-2019/05-express/express-mvc/readme.md

 ##### models

-Create a new method `getStudent` in the pokemon model file that queries for a single student by name.
+Inside of `models/pokemon.js` create a new method `getStudent` in the pokemon model file that queries for a single student by name.

 ```
 const getStudent = (name) => {